-- New Road Primary School's Staff Code of Conduct explains what a low-level concern is and the importance of sharing concerns.
+- St. Helen's Church of England Primary School Staff Code of Conduct and the Low Level Concerns Policy explains what a low-level concern is and the importance of sharing concerns.
 We have a clear reporting procedures for children, parents and other people to report concerns or complaints, including abusive or poor practice.
 We also acknowledge that low-level concerns can arise in several ways from various sources, e.g. suspicion, complaint or a disclosure.
-Procedures in place for confidentially sharing, recording and handling of low-level concerns. - A low-level concern is any concern (no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt') that a member of staff has acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the allegations threshold or is not considered serious enough to refer to the local authority designated officer (LADO). - Low-level concerns can exist on a wide spectrum, from the inadvertent and thoughtless, through to behaviour which is intended to enable abuse. - Where low-level concerns are reported, the headteacher/principal should liaise with the LADO Service on 01634 331 065 - The Medway LADO policy states that all allegations, including low level are considered with the LADO, please communicate and engage with the LADO in relation to all low-level concerns.
+Procedures in place for confidentially sharing, recording and handling of low-level concerns - A low-level concern is any concern (no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt') that a member of staff has acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the allegations threshold or is not considered serious enough to refer to the local authority designated officer (LADO). - Low-level concerns can exist on a wide spectrum, from the inadvertent and thoughtless, through to behaviour which is intended to enable abuse. - Where low-level concerns are reported, the Head Teacher should liaise with the LADO Service on 01634 331 065 - The Medway LADO policy states that all allegations, including low level are considered with the LADO, please communicate and engage with the LADO in relation to all low-level concerns.

-17.8 Whistleblowing Procedure
+18.2 Whistleblowing Procedure

 - All staff and volunteers should feel able to raise concerns about poor or unsafe practice and such concerns will always be taken seriously by the leadership team.
-All members of staff are made aware of the school's Whistleblowing procedure on the school website.
+All members of staff are made aware of the school's Whistleblowing procedure.
 It is a disciplinary offence not to report concerns about the conduct of a colleague that could place a child at risk. - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally.
 Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk.

-18 Safeguarding Children with Special Educational Needs and Disabilities
+19 Safeguarding Children with Special Educational Needs and Disabilities

-- New Road Primary School understands that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
+- St. Helen's Church of England Primary School understands that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
 These children may have an impaired capacity to resist or avoid abuse.
-The DSL will work closely with the SENDco to plan support as required. - All staff will ensure that children with SEN and disabilities will be able to overcome the barriers that exist for this group of children and specifically ensure that those with communication difficulties will be supported to make sure that their voice is listened to and acted upon.
+The DSL will work closely with the SENCO to plan support as required. - All staff will ensure that children with SEN and disabilities will be able to overcome the barriers that exist for this group of children and specifically ensure that those with communication difficulties will be supported to make sure that their voice is listened to and acted upon.